rbazin/note-taking-app-frontend/README.md

 # Note taking app frontend

 Frontend part of the Natural Voice Commands note-taking application for the Visually Impaired.
 Intended as a final graduate project for the Human Computer Interaction course at McGill University.
+Find backend [here](https://github.com/rbazin/note-taking-app-backend).

 ## Project setup
 ```